Car Sharing and Taxis Archives

-Need help getting around in Germany?
+Need help getting around in the Netherlands?
 Check out our listing of expat-friendly taxi and car-sharing services and get from A to B more easily:

-DriveNow is an international car-sharing service.
-Part of the Share Now network, they offer a range of cars available for rent whenever and wherever you need to drive.
-So, enjoy the benefits of driving without the hassle of car ownership with DriveNow.

-car2go is a car-sharing platform operating in Germany.
-Their easy-to-use service gives city dwellers the freedom of mobility without the hassle of car ownership.
-From Smart cars to luxury Mercedes-Benz, car2go has the right car options for you and your family.
+Sneeleentaxi is a private-hire taxi and ride-sharing operator based in the Netherlands.
+They provide an easy-to-use ride-sharing service that allows drivers and passengers to connect with each other.
+So, wherever you’re going, Sneeleentaxi can help get you from A to B.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing